chapmanb/bcbio.variation/README.md

   - `trusted` -- Metadata annotation values that specify trusted variants not subjected to filtering.
 The example retains variants present in more than 75% of calls or 65% of different technologies.
+  - `xspecific` -- Identify and filter calls specific to a technology or calling method, when combining multiple callers and technologies.

   You can specify the background to use for training with `support`.
 There are two options: